 *Matches and Wood!
 If you want to build the best outdoor fire in your fire pit, you will need these, (DUH).

-You can also play some really fun camping games and activities like a scavenger hunt, telling ghost stories (you start the story and let the person to your left add to it and keep going around until it gets back to you!), I spy, and more!
+You can also play some really fun camping games and activities like a nature scavenger hunt, scavenger hunt, telling ghost stories (you start the story and let the person to your left add to it and keep going around until it gets back to you!), I spy, and more!
+Little kids love this and so do the older children.

 These are just a few things we always bring with us on a regular family camping trip or for our backyard camping.
 We usually do one or two days (sometimes more!) of backyard camping.
 The weather here in Idaho is usually really nice this time of year so we don’t usually have to worry about rain!
 Camping in your own backyard can be so much fun!
+There are so many fun Backyard Camping Ideas!
 Who would have thought?!?
+This is an easy way for a family or friends to spend time together without leaving home.

+I hope you enjoyed my post about my Backyard Camping Ideas and free camping printables!
 What else can you think of?
 What things do you bring on a successful family camping trip in your backyard?
 Do you ever do any backyard camping?
+Leave me a comment below!
+Thank you!